jfpower/fcl-for-scikit-fuzzy/README.md

 # Now use FCL to define three rules:
-rule1 = p.rule('IF quality is poor OR service is poor THEN tip is bad') rule2 = p.rule('IF service is average THEN tip is middling') rule3 = p.rule('IF service is good OR quality is good tHEN tip is lots')
+rule1 = p.rule('IF quality is poor OR service is poor THEN tip is bad') rule2 = p.rule('IF service is average THEN tip is middling') rule3 = p.rule('IF service is good OR quality is good THEN tip is lots')

 # To get the control system, just add the rules (from the parser):
 tipping = ctrl.ControlSystem(p.rules)